 - Freshly ground black pepper, to taste

-- 1. Soak the spinach and arugula leaves separately in water for 30 minutes to remove all the grit and sand.
+- 1. If using baby spinach and arugula, rinse in colander.
+If using bunched spinach and arugula, soak the spinach and arugula leaves separately in a bowl of cold water for 30 minutes to let the grit and sand settle.

-- 2. Heat a 10- to 12-inch skillet and add the washed spinach leaves.
-Saute for several minutes, stirring, until wilted.
-Place the spinach in a colander and drain well, then finely chop.
+- 2. Heat a 10- to 12-inch skillet over medium heat.
+Toss in the spinach, with water from rinsing still on the leaves.
+Cook, stirring, until wilted, several minutes.
+Place the spinach in a colander and drain well.
+Then finely chop it.

-- 3. Drain the arugula leaves and roughly chop.
-Wash and drain the parsley leaves and roughly chop.
+- 3. Drain the arugula leaves and roughly chop it.

 Recipe Testers Reviews